mipflug/glanville-court-cases/README.md

 ## Methodology
 ### Transcribing Conventions
 - Transcriptions were made using Notion code blocks.
-I chose this option because the code blocks were linked to her Notion index of primary sources and her notion biography index.
+I chose this option because the code blocks were linked to my Notion index of primary sources and my notion biography index.
 Transcribing in Notion made retrieval easier.
 - Transciptions followed the semi-diplomatic editorial conventions in Healther Wolfe's [Alphabet Book](https://folgerpedia.folger.edu/mediawiki/media/images_pedia_folgerpedia_mw/7/79/AlphabetBook2020.pdf)
 - exceptions include: "ff" transcribed as "F", "u/v" are modernized, "i/j" are modernized, and unknown letters are transcribed as "x"
-- Notion does not have a superscript function in code blocks, so I enclosed interlinear insertions in <add>example</add>
+- Notion does not have a superscript function in code blocks, so I enclosed interlinear insertions in `<add>example</add>`
 - IMG numbers, folio numbers, recto/verso, and textual notes recorded in //

 ### Folder and File Naming Conventions